Contact Us Today! (250) 755-6340

 Deck Project FAQs

-Yes.
-Rhodo Renos works on new deck construction, deck renovations, and full tear down and rebuild projects depending on the needs of the property and the condition of any existing structure.
+Yes — we work on new builds, renovations, and full tear down and rebuild projects depending on what the property needs.